Churches & Monasteries

 Greece is a profoundly religious country with over 90% of the Greek population being of the Christian Orthodox religion.
 The Greek Orthodox church is the descendant of the ancient Great Church which formulated Orthodox Christian doctrine.
 This was centred on the five ancient Patriarchates of Jerusalem, Antioch, Alexandria, Rome and Constantinopole.
 In time, the Byzantine Greek city of Constantinople became the centre of faith of this Great Church.
 Today, the leader of the National Church of Greece is the Archbishop of Athens, who oversees all religious matters in central and southern Greece, including Argolida.

 Saint Paul preached in many parts of Greece between AD49 and AD61, including ancient Corinth, and this is the area where the first Christian churches in Greece were founded.
 However, the oldest surviving churches and monasteries seen today were constructed during the Byzantine period.
 Ermioni, and the surrounding Ermionida area, have many impressive churches and monasteries from the Byzantine period, some from the early 9th century AD.
 You will be made welcome to look around the churches by the priests, even during the services, to admire the beautifully painted interiors, frescos and icons.
-Many unoccupied churches and monasteries are usually left unlocked for local residents and visitors to enter.
+Some unoccupied churches and monasteries are usually left unlocked for local residents and visitors to enter.
 Please dress discreetly when visiting any place of religious worship.
-Icon of Aghia Ermioni >
+Icon of Aghia Ermioni

-MONASTERY OF AVGOU - Distance from Ermioni: 40 kms/40 mins
+MONASTERY OF AVGOU - Distance from Ermioni: 40 kms/40 minutes

-MONASTERY OF AGIOI ANARGYROI - Distance from Ermioni: 3.5 kms/5 mins
+MONASTERY OF AGIOI ANARGYROI - Distance from Ermioni: 3.5 kms/5 minutes

-CHURCH OF AGIOI TAXIARCHES - Distance from Ermioni: 400m/5 mins walk
+CHURCH OF AGIOI TAXIARCHES - Distance from Ermioni: 400m/5 minute walk

 Situated in the centre of the old village of Ermioni, is the Metropolis of Ermioni, a historic Byzantine church of Agioi Taxiarches (Archangels) dedicated to the Archangels Michael and Gabriel, that originally dates back to the 9th century, and reconstructed in the 13th century.
 The church is located on the crest of the hill, just above the Ermioni museum, on the same grounds where the ancient Temple of Demeter originally stood, Demeter was the ancient goddess of agricultural fertility.
 The temple, and later the original church, was originally surrounded by large Mycenaean walls, with some large stones still in situ on the northern side of the church.
 The church was enlarged in the mid 17th century, to the size that one sees today.
 A recent restoration programme that exposed the original Medieval stonework was completed in 2016.
 It was in this church that the proxies of the Third National Assembly of Independent Greece took their oath in 1827, following a meeting at the Economou Residence, which today is the Ermioni Museum of History and Folklore.
 The church is the starting point for many of the celebrations and festivals throughout the year, where the proccessions wind their way down to the war monument at the Limani plateia, and back for blessings.
 The church plays host to the annual festivals of the Epiphany (6th January), Independence Day (25th March), 'OXI' Day (28th October) and Taxiarches Day (8th November).
 The present resident priest is Papa Yiannis.

-CHURCH OF PANAGHIA - Distance from Ermioni: 425m/5 mins walk
+CHURCH OF PANAGHIA - Distance from Ermioni: 425m/5 minute walk

 The church of Panaghia (Holy Virgin) is located only 60 metres from the church of Taxiarches in the old village of Ermioni.
 It is a much more younger building, constructed and first consecrated in 1921, with a really beautiful traditional interior.
 In addition to Easter and Christmas, this Orthodox church is the focus of the festival of the Dormition/Assumption on the 14th & 15th August.
 A holy service on the evening of the 14th is followed by a candle-lit evening proccession making its way down to the war memorial at the Limani port plateia, and back for blessings, with holy bread being distributed by the local priests to the numerous congragation.
 The next morning there is Mass from 08:00 and then the congregation depart to celebrate their holy day.
 There is a friendly rivalry between the two churches for many of the religious festivals.
 The present resident priest is Papa Dimitrious.

-CHURCH OF AGHIOS GERASIMOS - Distance from Ermioni: 1 km/15 mins walk
+CHURCH OF AGHIOS GERASIMOS - Distance from Ermioni: 1 km/15 minute walk

 The church of Aghios Gerasimos, located on Krothi Hill, overlooks the Limani port of Ermioni.
 This modern church is used for weddings and baptisms by the resident citizens of Ermioni, as well as hosting many musical festivals, with its picturesque outdoor setting.
 The church was consecrated on 20th October 2001, which also commemorates the annual Feast Day of Saint Gerasimos.
 Saint Gerasimos was born in 1503 in Trikala, Thessaly, was ordained a monk on Mount Athos, and became a saint in 1622.
 The church interior is wonderful, which reflects the Byzantine style exterior of the church.
 Many couples take their vows of marriage in this church, as the outdoor space around the church lends itself to be beautifully decorated for each special occasion.
 It is still one of the best vantage points of Ermioni for viewing or photographing the charming coastal town.

-CHURCH OF PROPHET ELIAS - Distance from Ermioni: 7.5 kms/15 mins
+CHURCH OF PROPHET ELIAS - Distance from Ermioni: 7.5 kms/15 minutes

 On the 20th July, the feast of Prophet Elias is celebrated annualy at this small church, situated on a hillside, overlooking 'Blanket' beach and the bay at Kouverta.
 Bread, coffee and cakes are given out by the patron Orthodox priest and his family, who lovingly prepare the church and reception area each year for this feast day.
 Although the church is small, there is a charming warmth about the place, and the view of the bay from the church grounds is wonderful.
 You may have to leave your car at the bottom of the hill leading up to this small church, and walk the last 200 metres.
 It's best to visit in the mid to late morning period.
 The Prophet Elias (also known as Elijah) was one of the greatest and most holiest prophets of the Old Testament.
 He lived in the 9th century BC, during the reign of the sinful King Ahab, king of Israel, and his evil wife Jezebel.

-CHURCH OF AGHIA ERMIONI - Distance from Ermioni: 780m/4 mins or 12 mins walk
+CHURCH OF AGHIA ERMIONI - Distance from Ermioni: 780m/4 mins or 12 minute walk

 Walk up to the top of Pronos Hill and enjoy some spectacular scenery of Ermioni and the surrounding mountains, hills, countryside and sea.
 This beautiful church, built in 1754, is situated at the summit of the Hill of Pronos, built on the foundations of an ancient temple to the goddess Hera, as this hill area was heavily populated during the Hellenistic and Roman period.
 The church is only used for special occassions as weddings and christenings, and celebrates its name day on the 4th September.
 See the icon of Aghia Ermioni at the top of this page.
-Following the annual Spring Apokries Carnival, the church is also open on Sarakosti Clean Monday.
-This is the day that many of the Ermioni residents make their way up to Pronos Hill to fly their kites, sit and talk, and have the opportunity to dance together to the traditional Greek folk music, played in front of the church of Aghia Ermioni*.
+Following the annual Spring Apokries Carnival, the church is also open on Sarakosti Clean MondayThis is the day that many of the Ermioni residents make their way up to Pronos Hill to fly their kites, sit and talk, and have the opportunity to dance together to the traditional Greek folk music, played in front of the church of Aghia Ermioni*.

 * Close by to the church of Aghia Ermioni is the 20th century modern church of Aghios Nicodemus, which was built as a private venture by one of Ermioni's former priests.
 This beautifully constructed Byzantine style church is only open one day annually for private service, to retain its ongoing status as a church.